VulpesNoctis/torcontrol/README.md

 ```

-All commands from spec are supported.
+NOT all commands from spec are supported.
 For further information take a look at the source-code and the specs.